semrush/intergalactic/website/docs/data-display/notes/notes.md

 tabName: Guide
 ---

-> 💡 General information on data visualization is presented in [Data Visualization](/data-display/chart/).
+> 💡 General information on data visualization is presented in [Chart principles](/data-display/chart/).

 @## Description